underscoreio/essential-scala/src/pages/intro/literals.md

 ~~~

 <div class="alert alert-info">
   **Java tip:** Although `nulls` are common in Java code, they are considered very bad practice in Scala.

-The main use of `null` is to implement *optional* values that have some value or no value at different points of a program's execution.
+  The main use of `null` in Java is to implement *optional* values that have some or no value at different points of a program's execution.
 However, `null` values cannot be checked by the compiler, which can lead to runtime errors in the form of `NullPointerExceptions`.

-  In Scala we have ways of defining optional values that can be checked by the compiler, removing the necessity of using `null` in our code.
+  In Scala we have ways of defining optional values that are checked by the compiler.
+This removes the necessity of using `null`, making our programs much safer.
 We will learn about these later.
 </div>

 ### Unit